Common Money Mistakes Tourists Make in Jamaica (And How to Avoid Them)

 What is the biggest money mistake tourists make in Jamaica?

-Exchanging too much into JMD and then spending in tourist areas where prices are quoted in USD.
-This can create “double conversion” losses.
+Exchanging too much into JMD and then spending in tourist areas priced in USD—this often creates double conversion losses.

 Is it better to use US dollars or Jamaican dollars in Jamaica?